Looking for the ultimate countryside escape? Our 5-day itinerary in the Cotswolds has you covered.

 Stow-on-the-Wold

-Day 3 of our Cotswold itinerary starts with a visit to the highest town in the Cotswolds, Stow-on-the-Wold.
-Centred around the ancient cross, Stow-on-the-Wold is a bustling market town with an array of tearooms, shops, and galleries.
+Day 3 of our Cotswold itinerary begins in Stow-on-the-Wold, the highest town in the Cotswolds.
+Centered around an ancient cross, this lively market town, is full of character, offering plenty of tearooms, boutique shops, and art galleries to explore.

-After the church, we did a circular walk from Stow-on-the-Wold, before returning for lunch.
+After visiting the church, we set off on a scenic circular walk around Stow-on-the-Wold before returning to town for lunch.

 Upper & Lower Slaughter

-In the afternoon, head to the Slaughters.
-The Slaughters comprise of twin villages, Upper and Lower Slaughter.
-Don’t be fooled by the sinister names, they are two of the most picture-perfect villages in the Cotswolds.
+In the afternoon, make your way to the picturesque twin villages of Upper and Lower Slaughter.
+Despite their rather ominous names, these villages are two of the most idyllic spots in the Cotswolds.

 Accommodation in the Slaughters